TillF/WASA-SED/docs/index.md

 *Timestep*:	timestep (not interpreted in daily resolution, 1..24 for hourly resolution) <br>
 *Subasin-ID*: Map-ID of sub-basin

 This optional file allows specifying the sediment output of selected sub-basins.
 If this file is not found in the folder ```Time_series```, all sub-basins are treated regularly.
 Otherwise, any sediment output that is specified in this file is used directly as an output of the respective sub-basin – no sediment related computations are performed within this basin.
 WASA reads data from this file sequentially, starting from start of simulation and every calendar year (e.g. chunks of 365 days).
-The subsequent entries are assumed without gaps and not checked for completeness.
+Warning: The subsequent rows are assumed without gaps and not checked for completeness in the time series. "-1" is regarded as "no data" and will lead to "no data" in the sediment flux in all affected downstream subbasins.

 Example: Sub-basin 4 has pre-specified sediment output of 0.5 t/d for 1 Sep 2005, distributed among 3 particle size classes with the fractions 0.3, 0.2 and 0.5.